skip to main content

 Canakinumab

-Drug Class: Biologics (IL-inhibitor)
+Class: Biologics

 Potential Side Effects

-Diarrhea; headache; upper respiratory infection; pain, redness or swelling at the injection site; stomachache; urinary tract infection.
+Diarrhea; headache; pain, redness or swelling at the injection site; stomachache; upper respiratory infection; urinary tract infection

 Be Aware

-All biologics suppress the immune system and may increase your risk of infections.
+Like all biologics, this drug suppresses the immune system and may increase your risk of infections.
 Tell your doctor if you have an active infection.
 Do not start treatment if you have a serious or recurrent infection (such as pneumonia).
 You should be tested for tuberculosis before starting this medication.
 Do not get a live vaccine when taking biologics.

 Macrophage activation syndrome (MAS) is a life-threatening disorder that has been reported in some patients with systemic JIA who are taking this drug.
 MAS symptoms include acute illness with persistent fever, mental status changes, nose and gastrointestinal bleeding, swollen lymph glands, and spleen and liver problems.
 It requires immediate treatment.
-This drug should not be taken with TNF inhibitors.
+This drug should not be taken with TNF inhibitors

-The Arthritis Today Drug Guide is meant for education – not self-medicating.
-Arthritis Today, the Arthritis Foundation and the Drug Guide Medical Review Panel do not endorse any products mentioned in this guide.
+The Arthritis Foundation’s Drug Guide is meant for education — not self-medicating.
+The Arthritis Foundation does not endorse any products mentioned in this guide.
 While we endeavor to keep the information up to date, we make no representations or warranties about the completeness of the information provided.